 Otherworldly gorgeous, Arthdal Chronicles has had me upended in formulating my thoughts about it.
 That is because it is one of those K-Dramas that will not lose its pragmatic value even after years passed by.
 I want to make sure that my review would invite viewers to see it.

 It might even be hard to create another work that can be compared to it.
-Hence, proving how dramas that are capable should be daring to explore and challenge the extent of the set fictional world.
+Hence, proves how dramas that are capable should be daring to explore and challenge the extent of the set fictional world.

 Still a masterpiece, Arthdal Chronicles should be included in your 2019 must-watch K-Drama bucket list.